Updated: 18 April 2023

 Guidance on finding budget and mid-priced accommodation, plus advice on using all kinds of public transport in London, including recommended maps and apps.

 WHERE TO STAY?

 People who know me and are aware I’ve been traveling to London for many years for both work and leisure often ask where I’d recommend them to stay.
 However, that can be difficult as it not only depends on the areas they’re planning on visiting, but whether they prefer to stay close to the major shopping, entertainment or nightlife facilities – or somewhere quieter.

-For many years I tended to avoid chains such as Premier Inn or Travelodge, but I have to say I’m now a convert!
+In recent years I have also become a great fan of Premier Inns.
 For a start, you can find them in most parts of London and whilst prices (as with all hotels) vary according to how busy they are, the location and date, they generally offer a competitive price for a reliable standard.
 In other words, good value for money.
 My experience of Premier Inns in London is that their bedrooms are all virtually identical.
 Some people may say that’s boring, but at least you know exactly what you’re going to get for your money.
 No hidden surprises, which compared with some London hotels can be a great advantage.

 Secondly, as a light sleeper I appreciate their marketing slogan “A good night’s sleep or your money back” – and my experience is that they have better soundproofing than most hotels, as well as exceptionally comfortable beds.
 So, I’ve never needed to take advantage of their guarantee!
 In addition, they offer extremely good value breakfasts.

 As with all hotels, customer review sites (such as Tripadvisor) can give a relatively unbiased view.
 But read the reviews with an open mind; some people are more fussy than others and what to me would be just a minor problem can lead them to leave scathing comments.